HomeDing/homeding.github.io/elements/displaytext.md

+---
-# The DisplayText Element
+title: The DisplayText Element

-::: excerpt displaytext
+id: displaytext
+tags: ["Element"]
+description: Displaying text values.
+excerpt: >
-The DisplayTextElement allows sending a value to the display and place it at a specified position as text including a prefix and postfix.
+  The DisplayTextElement allows sending a value to the display and show it at a specified position as text including a prefix and postfix.
   The value can be changed by using an action.
+---

+# {{data.title}}

+::: excerpt {{data.id}}
+{{data.excerpt}}
 :::

 Because there may be more values presented on a display at the same time the